Peloton Stock: Is It a Good Buy?

 An Increasingly Competitive Climate

-In part due to the COVID-19 pandemic, at-home gym equipment has surged in popularity.
-Although Peloton has appeared to capture more consumer mindshare than its competitors, there are several worthy opponents in the space — and many are giving Peloton a run for its money in terms of both pricing and features.
+In part due to the COVID-19 pandemic, at-home gym equipment surged in popularity last year.
+Although Peloton appears to have captured more consumer mindshare than its competitors, there are several worthy opponents in the space — and many are giving Peloton a run for its money in terms of both pricing and features.

 Bowflex makes the VeloCore bike, which leans into your movements (something a Peloton won’t do).
 The company sells a connected membership with workouts, coaching and on-demand classes.

 NordicTrack’s S22i cycle adjusts for inclines and declines, and instructors can adjust the bike virtually during a digital class.
 NordicTrack’s Silent Magnetic Resistance System makes for a quiet ride, and you can test drive the company’s connected iFit membership free of charge for a year.

 Other noteworthy competitors are the compact, easy-to-move Echelon EX-5s, the amenities-rich MYX and the compact, highly adjustable Keiser M3i.

 Good To Know

 According to a 2019 survey of Peloton subscribers, 4 out of 5 weren’t looking into home fitness equipment prior to purchasing one of Peloton’s products.
 That makes for a very large potential customer base that could emerge suddenly — much like what happened during the pandemic.